Skip to content

 We can paste this whole MongoDB aggregate query and all its stages straight into the Aggregation Editor in Studio 3T.

-It is pasted in by copying it and clicking on the code paste button as shown.
+It is pasted in by copying it and clicking on the Paste button as shown.

 In the next screenshot, we can see the full pipeline in Studio 3T and its output.

-Removing stages in Studio 3T is a simple matter of using the button shown in the next screenshot.
+Removing stages in Studio 3T is a simple matter of selecting the stage and using the button shown in the next screenshot.

 $addFields

-It is possible that you need to make some changes to your output in the way of new fields.
-In the next example, we want to add the year of the foundation of the university.
+Sometimes you may need to make changes to your output in the way of new fields.
+In the next example, we want to add the year the university was founded.

 This gives the result …